 Admission decisions are made by the GCTS Admissions Committee.
 The official offer of admission letter is issued by the GCTS (followed by a letter from the applicant's college).
-Admission decisions are final and are not appealable.
+Admission decisions are final and are not appealable under §A11.1.